 "I am open to relocation at any time.
 My personal life allows for change and flexibility."

-Solid answer, and to the point.Was this answer helpful?
+Very well said!
+You sound enthusiastic and flexible in exploring the exciting opportunities ahead.Was this answer helpful?
 Yes or NoThank you, your vote helps us display the best answers.

 When we perform background checks on you and your family, what is the worst thing we are going to find?